-S{min} = minimum elastic section modulus relative to the axis of bending, in.3 (mm3)
+$S{min}$ = minimum elastic section modulus relative to the axis of bending, in. (mm)

 User Note: The design provisions within this section can be overly conservative for certain shapes, unbraced lengths and moment diagrams.
 To improve economy, the provisions of Appendix 1.3 are recommended as an alternative for determining the nominal flexural strength of members of unsymmetrical shape.